curl/curl/docs/cmdline-opts/cookie-jar.md

 operation.
 Curl writes all cookies from its in-memory cookie storage to the given file at the end of operations.
 If no cookies are known, no data is written.
 The file is created using the Netscape cookie file format.
-If you set the file name to a single dash, "-", the cookies are written to stdout.
+If you set the filename to a single dash, "-", the cookies are written to stdout.

 The file specified with --cookie-jar is only used for output.
 No cookies are read from the file.
 To read cookies, use the --cookie option.
 Both options